jruelli/pluto_docu/docs/pluto_pico/0_pluto_pico.rst

 Connections
 -----------
-Pluto_pico can be controlled from the outside using bluetooth or usb.
-This will give other groups the opportunity to test the motor drivers, to control pluto remotely via bluetooth and to control the pluto_pico via a usb connection from the Raspberry Pi (or any other usb host).
+Pluto_pico can be controlled via the usb interface.
+This will give other groups the opportunity to test the motor drivers and to control the pluto_pico via a usb connection from the Raspberry Pi or any other usb host.
 Both connection will use the pluto_protocol to interact with.
 More infos about the pluto_protocol can be found at the chapter "Working with Pluto_pico"